adehmadfauzie/latihan-git/README.md

 # latihan-git
-this is the fist projek using github
+this is the first projek using github